rclone/rclone/docs/content/chunker.md

   hash type, chunk naming etc.
 - Now run `rclone sync oldchunks: newchunks:` and all your data will be transparently converted at transfer.
-  This may take some time.
+  This may take some time, yet chunker will try server-side copy if possible.
 - After checking data integrity you may remove configuration section of the old remote.

 If rclone gets killed during a long operation on a big composite file, hidden temporary chunks may stay in the directory.
-They will not be shown by the list command but will eat up your account quota.
+They will not be shown by the `list` command but will eat up your account quota.
 Please note that the `deletefile` rclone command deletes only active chunks of a file.
 As a workaround, you can use remote of the wrapped file system to see them.